Escyll/91cows/BotController/README.md

 command.
 This command allows you to see if the motors are correctly connected and which bot is connected to.
 If the bot move backwards, the motor connections should be swapped (so swap left and right connector on the shield).

-## Sending commands
+## Manual Control

-To control a robot using manual control, run the `rushx start` of the `control-manual` project.
-Important is that the correct environment file, named `.env` is present in the root of that project.
+To control a robot using manual control, run the `rushx start` of the `control-manual` or the `control-localhost` project.
+Important is that the correct environment file, named `.env` is present in the root of each project.
 An `example.env` is provided and contains the different configuration parameters.

 In the rare case that you want to connect to multiple bots at the same time, the above command will not work.
 Instead you need to provide the environment variables via the command line.
+The example is given for the `control-manual`
-The command looks as follows and directly calls the compiled `basicControl.js`: `BOT_CHANNEL="1" BOT_ADDRESS="<>" node ./lib/basicControl`.
+project: The command looks as follows and directly calls the compiled `basicControl.js`:
+`BOT_CHANNEL="1" BOT_ADDRESS="<>" node ./lib/basicControl`.
 The command needs to be run from the root directory of the `control-manual` project.